 If you search on Google for celebrants or wedding officiants in BC, you’ll find no shortage of individuals and groups that offer to perform and solemnize weddings.
 One group even offers a path to become a wedding officiant in BC.

-The All Seasons group, while not describing itself as a religion, does suggest “it would be good if you are ‘spiritual’ in outlook” if you want to become one of their officiants or clergy.
+The All Seasons group, while not describing itself as a religion, suggests “it would be good if you are ‘spiritual’ in outlook” if you want to become one of their officiants or clergy.
 This means they are one of the organizations registered by Vital Statistics to perform weddings.

 But legislation takes time!

-Finally, Health Minister Adrian Dix told CBC in his initial comments on the issue that while he'd be open to the idea, the legislative process if very slow.
-This is a point we fully accept, particularly in a tenuous minority legislature where BC could be headed back to the polls in matter of months.
+Finally, Health Minister Adrian Dix told CBC in his initial comments on the issue that while he'd be open to the idea, the legislative process is very slow.
+We understand this issue but to date we've also seen no movement by the government to advance that process.
+The NDP has been in government since 2017, which includes a full term in a majority government.

-But this is exactly why we’re focusing this petition on what can be done now.
+This is exactly why we’re focusing this petition on what can be done now.
 The Marriage Act doesn’t define religion.
-Instead it's therefore up to cabinet and the bureaucracy to develop a definition and a test.
+Instead, it's therefore up to Cabinet and the civil service to develop a definition and a test.
 Right now there’s a policy in place to guide Vital Statistics in making these decisions, but that policy can be changed by the government without passing a new law.
-It can simply be updated in a way to expressly recognize Humanism as a religion for the purposes of the Act.
-This would put BC in line with Ontario, where Humanists have been performing marriages as a "religious organization" for over a decade.
+That policy is nearly a decade old.
+It can simply be updated to recognize Humanism as a religion under the existing Act.
+This would put BC in line with Ontario, where Humanists have been performing marriages as a "religious organization" for well over a decade.

 Our 2016 poll found that 65% of British Columbians support the government allowing non-religious groups to appoint individuals to perform marriages.
-This is an uncontroversial request that reflects the increasing diversity of the province.
+This is an uncontroversial request that reflects the increasingly secular and diverse reality of our province.

 Take action: Sign our petition | Donate